 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Ah, Brussels sprouts – the stereotypical kids’ least favorite vegetable.
 If that’s what you’re picturing, too, it’s time for a brussel sprouts makeover.
-Pan fried brussel sprouts with balsamic vinegar are not like those boiled ones kids hate.
+Pan fried brussel sprouts with balsamic vinegar are not like those boiled ones kids dislike.
 And brussel sprouts with bacon are even better.
 But when you have both combined?
 Perfection.
 Once you try this crispy pan fried brussel sprouts recipe, you’ll never think of them the same way again!

 How To Fry Brussel Sprouts with Bacon

 The difference between a wilted and crispy fried brussel sprouts recipe is in the technique.
 But don’t be intimidated – it’s super simple!

 Here are all the best tips for how to make pan fried brussel sprouts crispy and delicious…